Your veins play an important role. They move blood and transport nutrients throughout your entire body.

 Once you’ve decided it’s time to see a doctor, call your nearest vein specialist to schedule an ultrasound.
 This test will help your physician detect the underlying source of your vein issues.

-The questionnaire and Ultrasound helps physicians take preventative measures for patients who may be at risk of developing blood clots and other life-threatening conditions.
+The vein screening and ultrasound help physicians take preventative measures for patients who may be at risk of developing blood clots and other life-threatening conditions.
 From there, you’ll book a consultation with a vein specialist to discuss procedure options.
 Don’t play the guessing game, schedule an appointment to take the first steps to healthier veins.